-So you are considering buying cell salts or you bought them and are asking yourself "now what?"
-Hopefully this information will steer you in the right direction!
+If you're considering buying cell salts or you bought them and are asking yourself, "now what?" hopefully this information will steer you in the right direction!

 Tablets vs. Liquid: